3D and 4D World Modeling: A Survey: Methods: A Hierarchical Taxonomy

 \textbf{Scene Completion.} The completion of 3D scenes aims to reconstruct dense and coherent 3D geometry from sparse or occluded LiDAR scans, with recent generative methods improving geometric fidelity and controllability.
 UltraLiDAR \cite{xiong2023ultralidar} introduces a discrete voxel-based representation for LiDAR point clouds using a VQ-VAE~\cite{van2017neural}, enabling efficient and controllable sparse-to-dense completion.
 LiDiff \cite{nunes2024lidiff} and DiffSSC \cite{cao2024diffssc} utilize the denoising process of DDPM to reposition duplicated points, thereby densifying the LiDAR point cloud while simultaneously completing occluded areas.
 Building on UltraLiDAR \cite{xiong2023ultralidar} for background completion and AnchorFormer~\cite{chen2023anchorformer} for foreground object synthesis, LiDAR-EDIT~\cite{ho2025lidar-edit} enables flexible editing of LiDAR scenes, including object removal and insertion.
 By enhancing the ability to denoise large-magnitude noise, LiDPM\cite{martyniuk2025lidpm} extends LiDiff~\cite{nunes2024lidiff} to generate dense point clouds not only from sparse inputs but also from pure Gaussian noise, thus enabling the synthesis of entirely novel scenes.
 Similarly, Distillation-DPO\cite{zhao2025distillationdpo} enhances both completion quality and inference efficiency of LiDiff~\cite{nunes2024lidiff} through the integration of Score Distillation\cite{poole2022dreamfusion} and Diffusion-DPO\cite{wallace2024diffusion}.
 Recently, SuperPC~\cite{du2025superpc} proposes a unified framework that transforms point clouds into representation features suitable for completion, upsampling, denoising, and colorization, thereby avoiding the error accumulation that can arise from sequentially applying separate models.
+More recent completion models scale and accelerate this process: PointDiffusion~\cite{pointdiffusion2026} performs single-step latent diffusion for point-cloud scene completion, while PatchScene~\cite{patchscene2026} adopts patch-based voxel diffusion with spatio-temporal fusion for large-scale completion.

 \textbf{Rare Condition Modeling.} To improve the robustness of 3D perception in adverse conditions, recent methods explore controllable LiDAR generation for safety-critical scenarios.
 Text2LiDAR~\cite{hu2024text2lidar} presents a Transformer-based architecture that integrates textual information to enable text-controlled LiDAR point cloud generation.
 WeatherGen~\cite{wu2025weathergen} targets rainy, snowy, and foggy conditions, generating high-quality LiDAR point clouds for these conditions within a unified controllable generative model.
 The practical utility of the generated point cloud data is validated through 3D object detection tasks in these adverse weather scenarios.
 OLiDM~\cite{yan2025olidm} addresses fidelity limitations at the object level via a two-stage pipeline: it first generates foreground objects, which are then used as conditions for scene generation, ensuring controllable and high-quality results at both object and scene levels.
 Meanwhile, LOGen \cite{kirby2024logen} proposes an object-level point cloud generation model to synthesize traffic participants, conditioned on their relative orientation and distance to the sensor.